-In brief, the typical litigation process involves the following steps:25
+In brief, Italy uses a three-tier litigation process, which involves the following steps:23

-- challenge before the tax court of first instance (usually represented by the provincial tax court of reference for the taxpayer's domicile) within 60 days of the notification26 of the tax assessment;
+- challenge before the tax court of first instance (represented by the provincial tax court of reference for the taxpayer's domicile) within 60 days of the notification24 of the tax assessment;

-- first instance tax court hearing: it usually takes place several months (at least six months but up to two years, depending on the workload of the specific court) after the presentation of the petition to the court;
+- first instance tax court hearing: it usually takes place several months after the presentation of the petition to the court (at least six months but up to two years, depending on the workload of the tax court in charge);

 - first instance decision: it is usually issued between three months and one year after the hearing;

-- the losing party can then appeal the first instance decision with the tax court of second instance (usually represented by the regional tax court of reference for the taxpayer's domicile); the deadline for filing the appeal is six months after the decision has been issued;27
+- the losing party can then appeal the first instance decision with the tax court of second instance (represented by the regional tax court of reference for the taxpayer's domicile); the deadline for filing the appeal is six months after the decision has been issued;25

 - second instance tax court hearing and decision: the procedure and timing are similar to the first instance hearing and decision; and